 These analyses therefore suggest that additive variance and covariance are rather robust under House-of-Cards models, and less so under Gaussian models.
 Additive effect size in particular seems important to understanding the interplay between adaptation and additive variance.
 We compared the proportions of CoA models that reached the optimum according to their additive effect size, finding 36.12% of low additive effect size models were adapted, versus 2.29% of medium-effect populations, and 0.19% of high-effect populations (χ2 = 1572.13, df = 2, p < 0.0001).
 While a significant interaction between additive effect size and model type occurred (χ2 = 8.571, df = 2, p = 0.0138), this was not meaningful – the differences in probability to reached the optimum were miniscule, as shown in Figure S4.
 To analyze the underlying cause of these variances, covariances, and by extension, distance to the phenotypic optimum, we need to study the underlying allelic effect size distributions of the models.
 We compared the means, variances, kurtosis, and count of mutations contributing to these distributions across models to understand the mutational limitations imposed by genetic architectures under the two CoA models.

 Allelic effect size distributions with Continuum of Alleles models

+Explain kurtosis vs variance a little better

 The distributions of allelic effects are dependent on several parameters: the mean of the effects, which may be biased in some direction by genetic architectures, the variance of the distribution, indicating the variability in size-effects that are sampled, and the kurtosis of the distribution, indicating the rarity of large-effect alleles.
 As with the prior analyses, additive effect size and model type explained most variability in these distributional statistics.
 We will focus on the effects which explain the most variability in model space.
 For the effects of the less influential parameters, refer to Table 3.
 To assess the mutational bias of models, we first compared the means of distributions across models and genetic architectures.
 The resulting regression was insignificant (F17, 411 = 1.127, p = 0.325, Adjusted R2 = 0.189), indicating a lack of directional mutational bias.
 We then turned our attention to the variance of distributions to understand the constraints that genetic architectures may apply to mutational models (F17, 411 = 55.04, p < 0.0001, Adjusted R2 = 0.851).
 Additive effect size explained 66.2% of total variability between models.
 Under a Gaussian model, increasing additive effect size from low to medium significantly increased allelic effect variance by 6.02 ± 0.372 phenotypic units (t411 = -16.188, p < 0.0001; Fig. 8), however no significant difference occurred for increasing variance from low to high or from medium to high.
 No significant changes to variance with increasing effect size were seen under House-of-Cards models.
 Figure 8 shows the distributions of allelic effects with changing additive effect size variability under Gaussian and House-of-Cards models.
 Leading on from the variance of allelic effects is the kurtosis, which describes the rarity of large-effect alleles.